 The Seminole County E-911 Center operates under the direction of Sheriff Heath Elliott.
 Since beginning, the 9-1-1 surcharges on both land-line and wireless phones have provided the funding for the operation of the Emergency Dispatch Center.
 The salary for the Communication Officers is provided from Sheriff’s Office budget.

 Your 9-1-1 center can receive calls from hearing / speech impaired callers using TDD/TTY technology.
 It can also receive Voice-Over-Internet calls.
-Text / video messaging to report emergencies is not yet available in this area, but it is a thing of the future.
-Seminole County 9-1-1 is also contacted with Language Line to provide interpretation services for non-English speaking callers.
+Seminole County 9-1-1 has also contacted with Language Line to provide interpretation services for non-English speaking callers.